ferrx/docker-lab/README.md

 ## Docker Toolbox Basics
 Docker Toolbox can be used on older flavors of Windows and uses VirtualBox to create Linux-based Virtual Machines (aka docker-machine) to run Docker Linux Containers.
 If you have Windows 10 Pro (or higher), you have access to "Docker for Windows" which runs natively without the need for a VM, and can run both Linux Containers and Windows Containers.

+To see a list of docker-machine VMs in your environment use `docker-machine ls`

-+ To use your Docker Toolbox environment in CMD or PowerShell, open a shell window and use `docker-machine env <docker-machine-name>`.
-For example, `docker-machine env default` will setup the "default" docker-machine environment in this shell window.
+To use your Docker Toolbox environment in CMD or PowerShell perform the following:
++ Open a shell window and use `docker-machine env <docker-machine-name>`
++ `@FOR /f "tokens=*" %i IN ('docker-machine env <docker-machine-name>') DO @%i`

-+ Once your environment is setup, you can access docker commands such as `docker images`, `docker ps` etc.
+Once your environment is setup, you can access docker commands such as `docker images`, `docker ps` etc.

-+ To get the IP for your docker-machine, use `docker-machine ip <docker-machine-name>`.
+To get the IP for your docker-machine, use `docker-machine ip <docker-machine-name>`.

 ## Common Docker Commands
 ### Managing Images